 Together, Chuck and VJ, succeed in pushing Derek away from Lil Bling.

 Chuck, VJ and Teddy have to put in all their force to keep a raging Derek away from Lil Bling.

-Elspeth immediately falls on her knees beside the fainted boy, ‘OhMyGod!
+Elspeth immediately falls on her knees next to the fainted boy.
+‘OhMyGod!
 OhMyGod!
 He doesn’t breathe!’